FEniCS/basix/joss/paper.md

 In addition to these element, users can create their own custom elements via either C++ or Python.

-Basix's support for permuting and transforming DOFs of higher degree elements is one of its key features.
-As described in @dof-transformations, these operations are necessary when solving problems on arbitrary meshes, as differences in how neighbouring cells orient their sub-entities can otherwise cause issues.
+Basix's support for permuting and transforming DOFs is one of its key features.
+In an arbitrary mesh, neighbouring cells will not necessarily agree on the orientation of shared sub-entities.
+For higher degree elements, this will lead to a mismatch in the positioning and orientation of the DOFs associated with these sub-entities, as shown in \autoref{fig:mismatched-orientations}.
+Our use of permuting and transforming to rectify this issue is described in full detail in @dof-transformations.

+![Left: In a degree 4 Lagrange space on a triangle, there are three DOFs associated with each edge.
+If two neighbouring triangles disagree on the orientation of a shared edge, then the positions of the DOFs will not match up.
+Right: In a degree 1 Nédélec first kind element on a tetrahedron, there are two DOFs associated with each triangular face.
+These DOFs will be associated with a vector tangential to the face of the triangles.
+If two neighbouring cells do not agree on the orientation of the triangle, then the directions of these vectors will not match.
+  \label{fig:mismatched-orientations}](img/mismatched-orientations.png){ width=65% }

 In order to compute the basis functions of a finite element, each functional in $\mathcal{L}$ can be applied to the elements of a basis of the polynomial